shinyshoes404/traffic-man/README.md

         - Decide whether you want to share your email address with the Electronic Frontier Foundation
         - Enter the number that corresponds to the domain name you put in the trafficman config file
         - If everything goes well, you should see messages in the console indicating that your certificate was successfully retrieved and deployed.
- - Your server should now be ready to recieve https connections and pass them the traffic-man API
+ - Your server should now be ready to receive https connections and pass them the traffic-man API

 ## Release notes